jestann/bloccit/README.md

 ### Configuration Variables

-**Note:** This repository uses the file `application.yml` to initialize SendGrid, which is not included in this repository.
+**Note:** This repository uses the file `application.yml` to initialize SendGrid.
+This file is not included in the repository.

 To run this app, developers must create a `application.yml` file with the appropriate information as given in `application.example.yml`: